-This is probably one of the most famous scenes in Game of Thrones.
+The Jesuit Staircase by Saint Ignatius Church is the backdrop to one of the most famous scenes in Game of Thrones.
 When Cersei is forced to walk naked in the streets of Kings Landing from the Great Sept of Baelor to the Red Keep.
 All the time while having that annoying woman ring a bell in her ear saying “shame”.
-The first shot of this scene, when Cersei is standing at the top of the stairs looking down at the crowd, is filmed on top of the Spanish steps in Dubrovnik, by Saint Ignatius Church.
-The other numbers “6” in purple on the map are other parts of Dubrovnik which have been used for this scene.
-For example when in the TV show Cersei finally arrives at the Red Keep, in reality it’s one of the three gateways and bridges from which you can enter the Old Town.
+The first shot of this scene, when Cersei is standing at the top of the stairs looking down at the crowd, is filmed from the top of the Jesuit Staircase in Dubrovnik, by Saint Ignatius Church.
+Spot number 12 on the map at the start of this post is another area of Dubrovnik where they filmed the Walk of Shame.

 Fun fact: This was the most expensive scene in Game of Thrones shot in Dubrovnik.
 See all those umbrellas and chairs in my photo?
 Those are all businesses, bars and shops that had to be paid their full day price in order to be closed for the filming.
 Plus all the people that live in that street had to be paid for privacy guarantees that they wouldn’t look out of their windows during the filming.

 You now know all the Game of Thrones filming locations in Dubrovnik, also known as Kings Landing!
 Even though Dubrovnik is more famous as the set of Game of Thrones, when we arrived in Split we found that they did Game of Thrones walking tours also there.
 Have you been on a Game of Thrones walking tour before?
 How did you find it?
 Let me know in the comments below!
-As a hardcore Game of Thrones fan I really enjoyed doing the GoT walking tour of Dubrovnik and hearing the guide tell stories from the locals that participated as extras in the filming.
+As a hardcore Game of Thrones fan I really enjoyed doing the GoT walking tour of Dubrovnik and having a guide to tell us stories from the locals that participated as extras in the filming.
 However if you want to save some cash you can easily do your own tour by following this Dubrovnik Game of Thrones map and guide.